 Title I Program Purposes

 Title I Programs provide funds to districts in order to assist schools with the highest levels of economically disadvantaged students to:

 - improve student achievement for all participating children

 - Improve staff development

 What Families Should Know About Title I

-Title I, Part A is a federal grant program designed to give educational assistance to ensure that all children are meeting our student achievement standards.
-School programs use evidence based instructional strategies and implement family engagement activities.
+Title I, Part A, is a federal grant program designed to give educational assistance to ensure that all children meet our student achievement standards.
+School programs use evidence-based instructional strategies and implement family engagement activities.
 Title I is dedicated to involving home and school, working together, to improve the educational opportunities for all students by helping them:

 - succeed in the regular program